elliemcavoy/zolsha-order-online/README.md

 <li><a href= target="_blank">Django Documentation</a> </li>
 <li><a href="" target="_blank"></li>
 <li>Tutor Support assisted with </li>
-<li>Code Institute Turtorials were used for reference when creating functions.</li>
+<li>Code Institute Tutorials were used for reference when creating functions.</li>
 <li>Boutique Ado Mini Project.  </li>
 <li><a href="" target="_blank"></a> </li>